kaiyote/calunedar/README.md

 ![Event Readout](./assets/doc/readout.png)

 Tells you what event is happening at what time on what day.
-It almost certainly displays the time in your local timezone.
+It almost certainly displays the time in your local timezone, but just in case, the timezone of the displayed time is attached to the end.
+It also respects the 24hr time option from the settings above.
 If your screen is short enough to not render both the calendar and the readout at the same time (likely will always happen on landscape orientation desktop monitors), this little icon will appear in the bottom left corner:

 ![Readout Link](./assets/doc/events_link.png)